Tinder/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 `Plugin`, `PluginList` and `PluginMap` instances are intended to contain conditional logic such as to support experimentation and feature gating.
 Always utilize `PluginList` and `PluginMap` collections when versioning or A|B Testing Nodes.

-The `PluginListWithDefault` and `PluginMapWithDefault` variants allow for a default `Builder` instance to be used when the collection is empty.
+The `PluginListWithDefault` and `PluginMapWithDefault` variants allow for a default instance to be used when the collection is empty.

 - ``Plugin``
 - ``PluginList``